MingshiYangUIUC/Overviewer-modified/README.md

 - build/scripts-3.7/overviewer.py replacing the file at build/scripts_generated_for_your_system/overviewer.py;
 - overviewer_core/nbt.py replacing the file in the same place at destination;
 - overviewer_core/sw_analysis.py should be put in the same folder at destination.

+## TextOverlay is at the same folder with Minecraft-Overviewer-master